Registration and Compliance Fees for Singapore Companies

 |Application for employment passes*

-(For companies intending to bring foreign employees to work in Singapore)
+(For companies intending to hire foreign employees to work in Singapore)

 |Application for business licences**